mikejac/node-red-contrib-google-smarthome/README.md

         msg.topic = 'online'
         msg.payload = true

-If `topic` is `set` then `payload` must be an object and tells both the on state as well as the online state of the outlet.
+If `topic` is something else then `payload` must be an object and tells both the on state as well as the online state of the outlet.

         msg.topic = 'set'
         msg.payload = {